h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Generate Time-Series Holdout Predictions
 - Number of Time-Based Splits for Internal Model Validation
 - Maximum Overlap Between Two Time-Based Splits
-- Max Number of Splits Used for Creating Final Time-Series Model’s Holdout Predictions
+- Maximum Number of Splits Used for Creating Final Time-Series Model’s Holdout Predictions
 - Whether to Speed Up Calculation Of Time-Series Holdout Predictions
 - Whether to Speed Up Calculation Of Shapley Values for Time-Series Holdout Predictions
 - Generate Shapley Values For Time-Series Holdout Predictions At the Time Of Experiment